barsoom/content_translator/README.md

     mix run script/force_sync_from_wti.exs <the locale>

+To only re-sync a specific model:

+    mix run script/force_sync_from_wti.exs <the locale> <model key, e.g. "page_content">

+To re-sync every locale for a specific model, run that command once per locale (sorry).

 If you're getting throttled by Cloudflare when updating Auctionet, you may need to first allowlist your IP on Cloudflare, under Firewall > Tools.

 ## Development